Serving Siouxland Boys & Girls for Over 55 Years!

 2013: An anonymous donation was given to help improve the home theater and gaming rooms.
 The first little league team was formed!

-2016: Boys Club of Sioux City adds girls programs and officially becomes Boys & Girls Clubs of Siouxland.
+2016: Boys Club of Sioux City adds programming for girls and officially becomes Boys & Girls Clubs of Siouxland.
 The Club’s kitchen and eating area are given a much-need remodel.